TomPace101/nanopore_diffusion/notes.md

 https://fenicsproject.org/qa/8774/defining-a-function-from-data/
 You just need to get coordinates (and components in a vector case) for the dofs

-_IDEA_ a data cleanup routine
-(This is different than the note above about cleaning up.)
-Like the `cleanup.sh` file I have in other places.
-For each request, keep track of all its output files.
-Store list list, keyed by the request name.
-Keep a history of this, so you can see what old requests are no longer needed, and delete them when desired.
-Or, maybe there are files a request used to create but does not anymore, so they can be deleted as well.

 _IDEA_ "scriptlets"
 Python code that will be executed in a particular context: an input dictionary becomes the local namespace,